Man, 37, accused of lying to police over dangerous driving incident

 Nicholas Faux, 37, has been charged with perverting the course of justice after allegedly contacting police in July 2021 and informing them he was the driver of vehicle following an incident of fail-to-stop and dangerous driving on June 26.

-Faux, of Debenham Way, Pettaugh, near Stowmarket, is then alleged to have continued to state he was the driver throughout police interview when another person had already admitted the charges.
+Faux, of no fixed address in the Stowmarket area, is then alleged to have continued to state he was the driver throughout police interview when another person had already admitted the charges.

 The charge is indictable only which means the case can only be heard at the crown court.